 Things We Like #1 – Focus, Mindfulness & Communication

-As a very techy lot, we often come across interesting apps and websites that make our lives easier or just more entertaining.
+As a very techy lot, our IT support team often come across interesting apps and websites that make our lives easier or just more entertaining.
 We did not want to keep those to ourselves so we decided to start a series of ‘Things we like’ blog posts.
 Some of the positions that we want to write about are useful for business, some of them are great to take a look at in your spare time, and some are very versatile helpers for any kinds of situations.

 ‘The collaboration hub that moves work forward’

 A brilliant cloud-based tool that allows private and group communications within a workspace.
 You can create channels for themed conversations that different users can join and leave as needed.
 Slack is a great alternative to emails and shouting across the office.
 You get to not disrupt your colleagues’ workflow, at the same time making sure that your message will not disappear in their overflowing inbox.
 Slack allows you to share files, make calls, organize channels by pinning posts or creating threads within channels.
 You can integrate Slack with over 1,500 different apps (such as Dropbox or Google Drive) and all content within the tool is searchable.
 The best part?
 Slack’s basic version is free to use.

 ‘Discover your mind’